apollographql/apollo-kotlin/design-docs/ApolloResult.md

+> [!Warning]
+> This document is work in progress and meant as a record/central place to gather discussions happening on the topic.

 # Modeling GraphQL results in Kotlin

 Data modeling and error handling is a complex topic, in general but in GraphQL even more.